Michaelangel007/fuck_you_keurig_2.0/README.md

 There are 3 possible solutions:

-1. Permanent (Hard mod)
+1. Permanent (Hard modification)
 2. Temporary (Soft modification), or
-3. Don't use or support corporate greed.
+3. Don't use or support corporate greed. i.e Make it the old fashioned way, use another brand, etc.

 ## == Hard Mod ==